ucsd-cse231-w21/chocopy-wasm-compiler/proposals/milestone-forloops.md

   print(b)
   print(c)
 ```
-Currently the `Destructure` requires all `targets` to be type `class` if we have multiple `target`.
+Currently the `Destructure` requires value to be type `class` if we have multiple `target`.
-Therefore, we need to build a class for each of such assignment programs.
+For this class, it must have as many member variables as the number of target in the destruvture.
+To assign destructure we have to create some specific classes for different numbers of target, we may not have enought time to do this feature.